 Green Bean Casserole From Scratch

-Last year, I shared my recipe for Broccoli Casserole From Scratch.
+My Broccoli Casserole From Scratch is always one of my most popular recipes.
 The recipe quickly became a reader favorite, which got me thinking.
 If people are looking for a from scratch, no canned soup broccoli casserole recipe, maybe you’d like a real ingredient green bean casserole recipe as well?
+I think so!

 Then there’s the topping.
 The crunchy, cheesy, whole wheat breadcrumb topping.
 Paired with the green bean and mushroom filling, it’s perfection in a bite.